Storm looking to wrap up first-round bye Sunday vs. Lynx

 The 5-foot-10 guard tallied a career-high 35 points on 12-for-19 shooting two weeks ago against Indiana.

 Early last month, she had a four-game stretch that included three 20-point performances.
-She’s averaging 14.5 points, which is two more than last year and she’s shooting a career best 39.5 percent on three-pointers.
+She’s averaging 14.5 points, which is two more than last year and she’s shooting a career-best 39.5% on three-pointers.

-By virtue of her latest exploits, the six-year veteran who was taken No. 1 overall in the 2015 WNBA draft, is building a reputation as a steely go-to performer in pressure situations.
+By virtue of her latest exploits, the six-year veteran who was taken No. 1 overall in the 2015 WNBA draft is building a reputation as a steely go-to performer in pressure situations.

 “She’s hit some big shots if you look back in the last few years,” Kloppenburg said.
 “Maybe not a game ender like that, but she’s hit some big shots.
-I think in the playoffs against phoenix she hit some crucial shots for us.”
+I think in the playoffs against Phoenix she hit some crucial shots for us.”

-Several Storm players were asked early this season, which teammate they would want taking the last shot if trailing by two points.
+Several Storm players were asked early this season which teammate they would want taking the last shot if trailing by two points.

-Sue Bird, Seattle’s all-time three-point leader, received the most votes followed by Stewart and Whitcomb, a three-point specialist.
+Bird, Seattle’s all-time three-point leader, received the most votes followed by Stewart and Whitcomb, a three-point specialist.
 If given a chance to recast their votes, Loyd would likely draw significantly more consideration.

 “She’s a player that you’re probably going to call or draw up a play for her as one of your primary options in that situation just because she can get her shot up quick,” Kloppenburg said.
 “She’s a scorer and not afraid of those big moments.”